 All services provided by the student affairs staff are available to full-time commuting students except for residential living and meals.
 However, a special commuter meal plan is available for commuter students.
-Arrangements and billing for a meal plan can be made at the start of each semester at the Office of Student Affairs.
+Arrangements and billing for a meal plan can be made at the start of each semester in the Center for Student Engagement.

 Special luncheons are held for commuting students each semester.
-These luncheons are attended by student affairs staff and faculty members to provide commuting students an opportunity to raise any issues that may be of importance to them.
-Dates for the 2011-2012 school year are: September 15, October 20, November 17, February 9, March 22 and April 26.
-Look for reminders in the commuter lounge as luncheon dates approach.
+These luncheons are attended by student affairs staff and student government representatives to provide commuting students an opportunity to socialize, gather important information and raise any issues that may be of importance to them.
+Dates for the 2013-2014 school year are: September 19, October 17, November 21, February 20, March 20 and April 24.
+Look for email reminders as luncheon dates approach.

-Commuting students have two elected representatives on Student Government.
-The representatives for the 2011-2012 academic year are Wes Bensing (email@example.com) and Greg Seiders (firstname.lastname@example.org).
+Commuting students have a have the opportunity to have a representative for each class on Student Government.
+The representatives for the 2013-2014 academic year are Greg Seiders (firstname.lastname@example.org), Class of 2014, Ryan Salem (email@example.com), Class of 2015 and the Class of 2016 is currently vacant.
 Any commuting student who has a student concern can contact these students or any representative on Student Government.

 The College extends all of its facilities and services to its full-time commuting students.
 Any commuter student concerns should be directed to Jen Evans, director of student activities, at firstname.lastname@example.org or 717-867-6164; or any member of the student affairs staff.
 Our office number is 717-867-6233.

 LVC Health and Counseling Services are available to our commuting students.
-The Health Center is open Monday-Friday, 8 a.m.-6 p.m.
-Physician and counseling hours vary and a scheduled appointment is needed.
+The Health Center is open Monday-Friday, 8 a.m.-5 p.m.
+Physician, physicians assistant and counseling hours vary and a scheduled appointment is needed.

 The LVC Health and Sports Center houses a state-of-the-art fitness facility available to all LVC students.
 Take advantage of this free membership.